 Now, regarding technology...

-The world of technology can do wonders.
+of technology can do wonders.
 In today's world, technology has provided us with so many new innovations for our common lives.
 In fact, without technology, our lives would not be the same as many of us know as of today.
 Perhaps one of the most interesting technology we may be curious about is the idea of robotics.
 Yes, robots!
 It's a mechanical unit with artificial intelligence that is programmed by a computer system that can make our lives much easier.
 It is automatic.
 It is useful.
 It is futuristic.
 Who knows?
 In maybe about ten, twenty, or thirty years, our world may never ever be the same again.
 If there's one change though, robots might be a word that would come to most people's minds.
 Evolution is inevitable and technology evolves every day.

 In the world of Robotics;Notes, robots has become a fascinating phenomenon.
 By its tagline, “What would happen if you really tried to make a giant robot?”